railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Estimation of the order
 =======================

 In Open ERP a quotation and an order are handled by the same object, but in different states.
 You can consider an order to be a quotation that has evolved because it has been confirmed by the customer.
 Or, conversely, that a quotation is an order that hasn't yet been validated or cancelled.
-All of the orders and quotations in the system can be reached using the menu *Sales Management > Orders*.
+All of the orders and quotations in the system can be reached using the menu :menuselection:`Sales Management --> Orders`.

 Entering Quotation details
 --------------------------

-To enter details of a new quotations you can use the menu *Sales Management > Orders > New Quotation*.
+To enter details of a new quotations you can use the menu :menuselection:`Sales Management --> Orders --> New Quotation`.
 Open ERP then opens a new window so that you can enter data into new blank quotation form.

 .. figure:: images/sale_quotation_new.png
    :align: center